beartype/beartype/README.rst

 many nested subcontainers, however, ``beartype`` randomly samples one random item from each nesting level of that container on each call.

-``beartype`` thus samples ``h`` random items from a container on each call, where ``h`` is that container's height (i.e., maximum number of edges on the longest path from that container to a non-container leaf item reachable from items directly contained in that container).
-Since ``h >= 1``, ``beartype`` samples at least as many items each call as assumed in the usual `coupon collector's problem`_ and thus paradoxically takes a fewer number of calls on average to check all items of a container containing arbitrarily many subcontainers as it does to check all items of a container containing *no* subcontainers.
+In general, ``beartype`` thus samples ``h`` random items from a container on each call, where ``h`` is that container's height (i.e., maximum number of edges on the longest path from that container to a non-container leaf item reachable from items directly contained in that container).
+Since ``h ≥ 1``, ``beartype`` samples at least as many items each call as assumed in the usual `coupon collector's problem`_ and thus paradoxically takes a fewer number of calls on average to check all items of a container containing arbitrarily many subcontainers as it does to check all items of a container containing *no* subcontainers.